Business Immigration Webinar: What’s on the Horizon in 2025

 These elements form a fundamental part of the firm’s business strategy.
 They regularly reviewed by the Management Board and are a focus for our Senior Partner.

-Our Responsible Business Manifesto and annual report for 2021 - 2022 details what we as a firm are committed to, and the importance which we place on being a responsible business.
+Our Responsible Business Review of 2023 details what we as a firm are committed to, how we have performed and the importance which we place on being a responsible business.
 This approach has been in our DNA throughout the firm's existence and although over time priorities change, the essence of being a good citizen has been constant.

 As well as our Equality, Diversity and Anti-Discrimination policy, we are a signatory to the Law Society’s Diversity and Inclusion Charter.
 We have also signed up to ‘Equality North East’ which aims to lead the way to a fairer future for all.
 We are committed to valuing difference and creating an environment where people are recognised for their talent and contribution rather than their ethnicity, religion or gender.
 We have reviewed our recruitment policies to ensure we are reaching a wide and diverse pool of applicants, including the use of more web-based tools.